How to Check Cement Quality Before You Buy: A Practical Guide

 b) Color Test: The color of cement is a quick visual indicator of its quality.
 Good quality cement typically has a uniform grey color with a slight greenish shade, which reflects proper composition and manufacturing.
 Any noticeable variation, such as uneven color or excessive darkness, may indicate impurities or poor-quality raw materials.

 c) Hand Feel and Fineness Test: When rubbed between fingers, fresh cement should feel smooth and fine, not gritty or coarse.
-A gritty texture may indicate the presence of impurities or improper grinding, which can affect the strength and finish of concrete.
-A simple check using a fine cloth or sieve should leave minimal residue, confirming good fineness and proper processing.
+A gritty texture may indicate the presence of impurities or improper grinding,

 d) Temperature Test: Fresh cement generally feels slightly cool when touched, even when inserted into a bag.
 This coolness is a natural property and indicates that the cement has not yet reacted with moisture.
 If the cement feels warm or contains lumps, it may have undergone partial hydration due to moisture exposure, which can reduce its effectiveness.

 e) Float Test (for demonstration at home/site): When a small quantity of cement is placed in water, good quality cement tends to float briefly before gradually sinking.
 This behavior indicates proper fineness and composition.
-However, if the cement sinks immediately in clumps, it may suggest the presence of moisture or compromised quality, which can affect its performance in construction.
+However, if the cement sinks immediately in clumps, it may suggest the

 Storage Tips After You Buy